 Berkshire Community College students who wish to continue their education at a four-year college or university can easily transfer to a large number of public and private institutions throughout Massachusetts and beyond.

 BCC's Coordinator of Transfer Affairs & Articulation is available to help facilitate your transition.
 Contact Geoffrey Tabor at 413-236-1610 to make an appointment.
 Students should consult with the Transfer Coordinator as early as possible in their education.

 The Transfer Office

-Located in Room SBA-115 within the Student Development Center, the Transfer Office is a resource with comprehensive information and assistance about all aspects of the transfer process.
+Located in Field-113, the Transfer Office is a resource with comprehensive information and assistance about all aspects of the transfer process.
 The Transfer Office can help you with:

 - College Applications — including tips on essay writing and obtaining recommendations;